 Both syringes contain the exact same dose of B12.
 Which one do you want injected?

 Yes!
 We offer all our flagship and specialty shots in packages of 12 at a 20% discount – available every day all the time to everyone.
 Packages never expire and our system keeps track of your visits so there’s no need to have a punchcard or anything like that.

 Yes!
-Well, not physical gift cards – people tend to lose them!
-Instead, you can load money on someone’s account for future use.
+We offer both physical gift cards + eGift cards.
+You can load money on someone’s account for future use.
 If they don’t have an account set up with us, no worries!
 We will set one up for them when you request the virtual “gift card.”
 All the recipient will need to do is fill out our informed consent the first time they visit us, which typically only takes 3-5 minutes.

 No, sorry.
 Shots are medicine + need to be handled as such.
 We do not dispense shots to leave our premises.
 The shots are pulled up + administered on-site by our licensed doctors + fully trained + qualified naturopathic medical assistants.
 For sterility issues, a shot needs to be administered once it is pulled up.
 We would not be able to guarantee sterility, authenticity or proper administration of a shot if a formula leaves our premises.
 Your safety + health is our number one concern.

 Our shots are intramuscular injections, meaning the fluid gets injected into your muscle.
 If you’re simply getting B12 alone, it can be injected into the deltoid muscle of the upper arm.
 Shots other than a straight B12 shot will be administered in the upper outer quadrant of the gluteal muscle.
 But no worries … we don’t need much ‘southern exposure’!
 It’s not technically on the buttocks, it’s just above it!